 Requesting Action by Board of Commissioners

 Typical requests for Board action include appeals of the General Manager’s decisions and requests for variances to standard District policy or any other business that requires a decision or direction from the Board.
 Requests to the Board of Commissioners must be received in writing and should include the name of the requester as well as their address, telephone number, and a brief description of the problem along with the preferred remedy.
-Requests must be received no later than 5:00 p.m. on the first Wednesday of the month in order to be included on the agenda for that month’s first meeting.
-The first meeting of each month is held on the second Wednesday of the month at 6:30 p.m.
+Requests must be received no later than 5:00 p.m.
+10 days before a meeting in order to be included on the agenda for that meeting.
+The Board meets twice monthly, on the second Wednesday of the month at 6:30 p.m and on the last Wednesday of the month at 8:00 a.m.
 The requester is welcome to attend the meeting, but attendance is not necessary to have the issue considered.
 Following the meeting, the requester will receive a letter informing them of the Board’s decision.